 Independent assessment of financial reporting

-In its audits, Internal Audit assesses the effectiveness and adequacy of the company’s financial reporting and reports these audits to the executive management and the Board of Directors.
+In its audits, Internal Audit assesses the effectiveness and adequacy of the company’s financial reporting, and reports these audits to the senior management and the Board of Directors.

 OP MB’s financial statements were prepared in accordance with IFRS, applying IASs, IFRSs and SIC and IFRIC interpretations effective on 31 December 2019.